Land-Water-Sky Continuum Research Program

 Combining Traditional Cultural Knowledge with Australian Landscape Science, through the Two‑Eyed Seeing framework, enables us to develop restoration programs that repair damaged landscapes quickly, rebuild the small water cycle, and strengthen Land–Water–Sky connections within just a few years.
 Our Co‑operative Succession framework is being refined and further developed in partnership with Yurruungga Aboriginal Corporation.

-We will be combining fire‑pulse with our existing water‑pulse landscape rehydration system, grounded in Natural Sequence Farming and Traditional Fish‑Trap and floodplain engineering.
+We will be looking at combining fire‑pulse with our existing water‑pulse landscape rehydration system, grounded in Natural Sequence Farming and Traditional Fish‑Trap and floodplain engineering.
 Landscape rehydration works will be paired with traditional cool mosaic burning, timed with water pulses, cultural calendars, and Traditional plant and animal cues.

-Restoration sites will be chosen and designed to enhance songline connectivity and biocultural corridors, optimising Land–Water–Sky connections, and restoring ecological and climate function.
+Restoration programs will prioritise locations and design that will enhance songline connectivity and biocultural corridors, optimising Land–Water–Sky connections, and restoring ecological and climate function.
 All ground works will be supported by satellite and on‑ground monitoring under Elder‑led governance and benefit‑sharing rules.

-Kariong Storm Water Catchment and Filtration System - Demonstration Site For Water-Pulse Restoration
+Kariong Storm Water Catchment and Filtration System - Demonstration Site For Water-Pulse Restoration:

 Water Pulse and the Land Heartbeat: